AuxStudio/react-native-simple-components/README.md

 - [x] StarRating        -   Renders a row of outlined or filled stars based on rating prop
 - [x] TabBar            -   A tab bar that accepts icons and label text.
 - [x] Touchable         -   A touchable component that renders the android ripple effect if specified and if on an Android device (used internally).
+- [x] TouchableIcon     -   A touchable icon.
+- [x] TouchableText     -   Text that is touchable and can appear as a link with isLink prop.